CodingCellist/idris2-dsa-gen/README.md

   1. The special DOT/GraphViz file is parsed by the [`dot-parse`](https://github.com/CodingCellist/idris2-dot-parse) package.
-  2. The AST is then converted to a DSA `DSL`, in part by the parsers found in `src/DSAGen/Parser/`, which:
+  2. The AST is then converted to a DSA `DSLv2`, in part by the parsers found in `src/DSAGen/Parser/`.
+This DSL stores:
      - Stores the DSA's name `dsaName`,
      - extracts the states,
      - extracts _all_ the edges,
      - filters and combines the Universal Edges from all the edges,
-     - splits the remaining edges using the `Split` datastructure and the `IsPlainEdge` proof, to separate the plain from the syntax-dependent edges.
+     - splits the remaining edges using the `Split` data-structure and the `IsPlainEdge` proof, to separate the plain from the syntax-dependent edges.
   3. The states get cg-ed to a top-level type declaration with constructors for